 The point in Time that the soul was created and when it was joined to the body is a chapter that has puzzled and will continue to puzzle mankind.
 On this specific matter we do not have a God-given revelation (that is, a dogma); only theological opinions and theories.

-Beginning with the Holy Bible and specifically the chapter that narrates the creation of man (Gen.1:26): “Let us make a man in our image and our likeness”, we immediately notice there is no reference here on body and soul separately.
-Basing ourselves on this verse, it is possible to reach a safe conclusion that in the specific narration, the dual composition of man (1) is highlighted, as a psychosomatic entity.
+Beginning with the Holy Bible and specifically the chapter that narrates the creation of man (Gen.1:26): “Let us make man according to our image and according to our likeness”, we immediately notice there is no reference here to body and soul separately.
+By basing ourselves on this verse, it is possible to reach a safe conclusion that in the specific narration, the dual composition of man (1) is highlighted, as a psychosomatic entity.
 Therefore we have a simultaneous creation of body and soul.

 Further along, (Gen.2:7) reference is again made to the creation of man, except with more detail: “And God fashioned man from the dust of the earth and He blew into his countenance the breath of life, and man became a living soul”.
 At first glance, it seems as though man’s body was created first and the soul afterwards.
 But in actual fact, these were not two, separate energies of God, because that would be demoting the soul as something inferior to the body, because it was supposedly made “after”.
 As such, the “fashioning” and the “blowing” are two, simultaneous energies of God.
 (2)